AdaCore/spark2014/docs/ug/en/source/examples_in_the_toolset_distribution.rst

 * tracks that precede an occupied track are signalled in orange.

-As the algorithm in ``Move`` relies on the correctness of the signaling, the preservation of the collision-free property depends also on the the correctness of the signaling. :ref:`Pragma Assume` is used to express an essential property of the railroad on which correctness depends, namely that no track precedes itself. |GNATprove| proves all checks on this program, when using provers
+As the algorithm in ``Move`` relies on the correctness of the signaling, the preservation of the collision-free property depends also on the correctness of the signaling. :ref:`Pragma Assume` is used to express an essential property of the railroad on which correctness depends, namely that no track precedes itself. |GNATprove| proves all checks on this program, when using provers